Skip to main content.

 Neurological Disorders: Take Strides To Reduce Your Fall Risk

 Falls are an unfortunate, yet frequent complication for people with neurological disorders.
-From Parkinson’s disease and Diabetes Mellitus to neuromuscular disorders, and from brain tumors to multiple sclerosis, neurological disorders affect the brain and central nervous system.
-This can cause paralysis, muscle weakness, poor coordination, loss of sensation, pain and much more.
+Neurological disorders affect the brain, spinal cord or peripheral nerves.
+Examples include pinched nerves in the spine, neuropathy, stroke, traumatic injuries to the brain or spine and Parkinson’s disease.
+These conditions can cause muscle weakness, balance issues, poor coordination, loss of sensation, pain and much more.

 Erectile Dysfunction: Symptoms, Causes, Treatment and More [Podcast]